OAI/OpenAPI-Specification/proposals/004_Overlays.md

 ##### Array Modification Examples

-Due to the fact that we can now reference specific elements of the parameter array, it does open the possibilty to being able to add parameters and potentially remove them using a `null` value.
+Due to the fact that we can now reference specific elements of the parameter array, it allows adding parameters.
+Parameters can be deleted using the `remove` property.
+Use of indexes to remove array items should be avoided where possible as indexes will change when items are removed.

 ```yaml
 overlay: 1.0.0